Yih-Ho Michael Pao

-Yih-Ho Michael Pao is an American entrepreneur and hydro-engineer.
+Yih-Ho Michael Pao (21 September 1934 – 11 September 2013) was a Chinese-born American entrepreneur and hydro-engineer.
 He was an early pioneer in developing large-scale wind turbines.
-In 2000, Dr. Pao was elected a member of the National Academy of Engineering for his research, development, and commercialization of ultrahigh-pressure waterjet technology.

 Pao graduated from Johns Hopkins University in 1962.
+In 2009, JHU awarded Pao its Distinguished Alumni Award.

 Between 1970 and 2000, he formed and led six commercial companies in the United States based upon new technologies.
 These efforts created, developed and commercialized four new technologies that produce industrial tools: